admu-zaavedra-classes/iscs30-23-project-project-group-1/README.md

-# albert-contain
+# Group 1-contain

 Before starting the deployment process, first prepare the image and a DockerHub account.

 Since the image folder is named dabble-web, I will then cd dabble-web to start build.
-Make sure you have a Dockerfile setup.
+#Make sure you have a Dockerfile setup.

 FROM node:18-alpine
 WORKDIR dabble-web